OpenAcademyChefs/cygwin-cookbook/README.md

 Cygwin Cookbook for Chef
 ========================

-This cookbook installs Cygwin on a windows installation.
+This cookbook installs Cygwin on a Windows installation.
+As well, it installs additional Cygwin packages as requested by the user (see attributes).

 For compatibility and ease of use, the cookbook has been tested with images pre-loaded with ssh, but should theoretically work with WinRM.

 Requirements
 ------------

 #### packages
-- `windows` - Needed to modify windows PATH variable. (https://github.com/opscode-cookbooks/windows)
+- `windows` - Needed to modify Windows PATH variable. (https://github.com/opscode-cookbooks/windows)

 Attributes
 ----------